cds-snc/platform-mvp/README.md

 ### Creating

 When creating a custom plugin or theme, you should prefix the folder name with `cds-`.
+This will ensure the code is included in git and code quality scans.